China Highlights – 2 Weeks

 Day 3 Beijing – Great Wall

 A full day excursion to the Great Wall.
-You will visit the section at Jinshanling, which is a bit of a drive from Beijing, but is absolutely spectacular and well worth the effort.
+You will visit a further-out section of the wall which is a bit of a drive from Beijing, but is absolutely spectacular and well worth the effort.
 It is also far less visited than the sections closer to Beijing, which are always jam-packed with people.
 Some parts of the wall have been restored but there are many turrets which remain untouched and the views are incredible.
 The children will love clambering around and exploring all the different sections.
 The climb onto the walk is relatively steep but there is a bubble-car style chair lift if anyone is feeling lazy.

 Later return to Beijing for the night.